step-/nathans-wallpaper/README.md

 To set slideshow delay and shuffle mode use the Preferences dialog (application menu) or manually set suitable values in `$HOME/.config/wallpaper/preferences`.

+## Warnings

+### Stop the slideshow

+I found this warning in Nathan's [original thread](http://www.murga-linux.com/puppy/viewtopic.php?t=29657) for version 0.5:

+_CAUTION!
+You must manually stop the slideshow before shutting down X or your ROX pinboard file will become corrupted.
+This is automatically taken care of in Grafpup but will have to be sorted out in Puppy if this is to be adopted._

+I do not know if this warning still applies to version 0.6.3 on which my version 0.7.0 is based.
+You have been warned; be careful to stop a running slideshow before shutting down X. The command line is: `wallpaper -stop`.

+### Pass valid image files to the slideshow

+If you play the slideshow with

+    wallpaper -play-list playlist-file
+you may inadvertently include a non-image file or a corrupted image file inside `playlist-file`.
+Similarly, you could type something like

+    wallpaper my-precious-data.xls

+by mistake, that is passing a data file when you mean to pass an image file.

+_CAUTION!
+If ROX-Filer is requested to set the pinboard equals to your data file or corrupted image file, there is a chance that ROX-Filer will mark your file as an "invalid pinboard" and **delete** your file._

+I plugged all code paths that I could spot against this possibility, so the chance that your file be deleted is indeed very slim.
+But to be certain you can only make sure never to pass a data file or a corrupted image file to the above command lines.
+(This incident occurred to me only once, when I passed a corrupted BMP file.
+That code path has been plugged.)

 ## Compatibility